git/git.github.io/rev_news/drafts/edition-74.md

   try.
 Renato replied that the patch worked indeed and thanked Elijah.

-  Philip Oakley and Phillip Wood first replied to Elijah's patch, which was quite involved, with only small comments.
-Elijah and Junio both replied to their comments.
-Then Elijah sent a [version 2 of his patch](https://lore.kernel.org/git/pull.988.v2.git.git.1617070174458.gitgitgadget@gmail.com/) that only included typo fixes and comment clarifications to address Philip's and Phillip's suggestions.
+  Philip Oakley and Phillip Wood first replied to Elijah's patch, which was not that tiny, with only minor comments, followed by remarks from Junio.
+Then Elijah sent a
+  [version 2 of his patch](https://lore.kernel.org/git/pull.988.v2.git.git.1617070174458.gitgitgadget@gmail.com/)
+  that only included typo fixes and comment clarifications to address Philip's and Phillip's suggestions.